4 Anti Bully Techniques That Teach Your Child Confidence & Safety

 Posted: February 13, 2019

-October is National Bully Prevention month.
-At US Budokai Karate, we are committed to empowering our students and chidren in our community, so in this article we will cover some tips to empower your child with additional tactics to avoid confrontation and improve their confidence.
+Hi, I'm William J. Reid with the US Budokai Karate Association in Albany.
+Today I want to follow up our last Anti-Bully Strategies article and video by giving you some more additional tips to empower your child with additional tactics to avoid confrontation and improve their confidence.
 We teach these coping strategies in our martial arts school and our students find them very helpful.

 ANTI BULLY TIP #1: TEACH YOUR CHILD THE IMPORTANCE OF PRESENCE

 The very first skill we will discuss is teaching your child how important their presence is.
 It can make a difference on being singled out as a possible victim as opposed to projecting an image of confidence, which results in being less vulnerable.

 By “Presence” we mean the way your child carries themselves & their appearance.